-There is two tipes of kajmak; vary young cream with mild flavor that can be consumed immediately after production, and has a duration up to 2 weeks, and mature cream with sharper taste and yellowish color, which is ready for consumption after a period of maturation and has a duration up to 6 months.
+There are two types of kajmak; vary young cream with a mild flavor that can be consumed immediately after production, and has a duration up to 2 weeks, and mature cream with sharper taste and yellowish color, which is ready for consumption after a period of maturation and has a duration up to 6 months.

 Great appetizer, but also as a food additive

 The simplest recipe is a flat bread with kajmak, which is eaten for breakfast or as a snack.
 Various specialties of Serbian cuisine also include kajmak, as one of the basic ingredients.
 These are the burger with kajmak (Serbian version of the hamburger topped with melted cream cheese) and roast in sauce (veal shank stewed with cream).